Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

-In January 2005 US restrictions on resale of its technologies were blocking a EUR 500 million sale of 12 CASA aircraft to Venezuela – 10 C-295 light transport aircraft and 2 CN-235MPA Maritime Patrol Aircraft.
-Sources were telling media outlets that the deal was dead.
-Yet later reports revealed a possibility that Spain would go ahead and substitute non-US technology, even though the added conversion expense would make the planes unprofitable to build.
+In January 2005, the USA used ITAR resale restrictions on military-designated technologies to block a EUR 500 million sale of 12 CASA aircraft to Venezuela – 10 C-295 light transport aircraft and 2 CN-235MPA Maritime Patrol Aircraft.
+Sources were telling media outlets that the deal was dead, but later reports revealed a possibility that Spain would go ahead and substitute non-US technology.
 Politics and job-creation (job transfer, really) can create some odd contortions, so the idea wasn’t entirely surprising.
-Nevertheless, we saw some US market implications for EADS if the deal went forward – and in any really involved drama, there’s always another twist.
+Nevertheless, there were significant US market implications for EADS if the deal went forward – and in any really involved drama, there’s always another twist.
 This was starting to look like a real Latin American soap opera, so DID grabbed some popcorn.
 And waited.

 - Done Too Soon: The Sale & The Roadblocks